- Addressing the cost of living

-The South Australian Government is committed to reducing cost of living pressures to end the hardship experienced by many South Australian families.
-The Department for Human Services administers a number of programs delivered by the non-government community sector towards this end, such as Financial Counselling services or the No Interest Loans Scheme.
+We're committed to reducing cost of living pressures to end the hardship experienced by many South Australian families.
+The department administers a number of programs delivered by the non-government community sector towards this end, such as Financial Counselling services or the No Interest Loans Scheme.

 The Australian Service Excellence Standards is an internationally accredited quality improvement program aimed at supporting non- government organisations (NGO's) in the community services sector across Australia.

-Concessions and Support Services undertakes leadership of direct services to the community through the administration of concessions programs, quality interpreting and translating services, and the planning and development of national and state-wide problem gambling programs, services and projects.
+Concessions and Support Services provides leadership of direct services to the community via concessions programs, interpreting and translating services, and state-wide problem gambling programs, services and projects.

-Find out what grants and funding DHS provides for South Australian community organisations.
+Find out the grants and funding we provide for South Australian community organisations.

-Unfortunately discrimination, stigma and exclusion are very real and ongoing experiences for many people who identify as lesbian, gay, bisexual, transgender, intersex, or queer.
+Discrimination, stigma and exclusion are very real and ongoing experiences for many people who identify as lesbian, gay, bisexual, transgender, intersex, or queer.
 This can affect their ability to engage in the social and economic life of the state and have a detrimental impact on their health and wellbeing.
-The SA Government is committed to building a community that values diversity and the contributions of all citizens.
+We're committed to building a community that values diversity and the contributions of all citizens.

-The Department of Human Services will maintain local partnerships through its Regional Partnerships team and help to resolve local social and economic issues.
+We maintain local partnerships through our Regional Partnerships team and help to resolve local social and economic issues.

-The Office for Volunteers provides advice to the Minister for Volunteers and delivers support programs that contribute to the government’s priorities of building the capacity of community organisations to be sustainable in years to come, and encouraging all citizens to participate in community life and care for each other.
+We support volunteer programs that help build the capacity of community organisations to be sustainable in years to come and encourage all citizens to participate in community life and care for each other.